How To Prepare Your Home For the Holidays

 Cancel any regular deliveries so you don't have boxes or newspapers piling up at your doorstep.
 Finally, have a chat with the kids and tell them not to post any information about your holiday on social media channels.
 This is just an ad letting a huge number of people know your house is empty.

-After spending most of the year tending and nurturing your garden you don't want to go away and come back to dead plants.
-Angie Thomas, Horticultural Communications Manager for Yates shared some invaluable advice on how to keep your garden green.
+After spending most of the year tending and nurturing your garden, you don't want to go away and come back to dead plants.
+So here is some invaluable advice on how to keep your garden green.

-- Group potted plants together so that watering is easy if someone is minding your garden.
+- Group potted plants together so that watering is easy if someone minds your garden.
 Place saucers underneath tender potted plants like hydrangeas, which dry out quickly in hot conditions.
-The saucer will catch excess water and there’s enough remaining for the plants to draw on during hot days.
+The saucer will catch excess water, and there should be enough remaining for the plants to draw on during hot days.
 Remove the saucers when you return.

 - Mow the lawn before you leave but don’t be tempted to mow it too low as longer lawns dry out less and stay greener in summer.

-'Hopefully your garden will still be looking good when you return from a well earned break', said Angie.
+Hopefully, your garden will still be looking good when you return from a well-earned break.